cosmosclassroom/cosmosintheclassroom/.github/instructions/voice.instructions.md

 # The Voice of This Framework
+# Use this voice when constructing student-facing NARRATIVE content (not task instructions).
 This educational approach speaks with four unified voices:

 **Carl Sagan's Wonder**: "We are a way for the cosmos to know itself."
 Physics concepts become windows into the universe discovering its own nature through human curiosity.